Hi-Angel/notes-backup/emacs.md

 Not motivated enough to make a testcase for a bugreport though.
 In part because I'm sure nobody gonna fix it: Emacs project is opposed to multithreading because their design is completely broken, and this stacktrace thingy in async call is a part of it.
 And I doubt GNU project can handle it.

-For `lsp-mode` though I didn't quite get it.
-Adding prints to the beginning and end of `symbol-overlay-put-one` shows correct point location and the correct symbol name.
-It is unclear what could be causing it.
-Doing `(setq lsp-enable-symbol-highlighting nil)` *(being checked in `lsp--document-highlight` function)*seems to work around it.
-Occasionally, after having disabled `lsp-enable-symbol-highlighting` in runtime the overlay got stuck, and it turned out the face is `lsp-face-highlight-textual`.
-So in this case it is lsp-mode in fault, not `symbol-overlay`.
+Note that lsp-mode also has its highlighting function, which looks identical to symbol-overlay except its shown even if `symbol-overlay` is disabled in the buffer, and it occasionally has unrelated problem with a similar pattern, see below.

+## lsp-mode highlights wrong text

+I'm unclear yet what could be causing it, but it may be a bug in lsp-server *(`clangd`)* or lsp-mode.
+Doing `(setq lsp-enable-symbol-highlighting nil)` *(being checked in `lsp--document-highlight` function)* works around it.
+When inside `lsp--document-highlight-callback` function I print the `highlights` argument, I see it has the wrong line, and even the wrong boundary *(I guess when setting highlight, lsp-mode crops it down a bit)*.

+If I ever going to debug it further, gotta check where the `highlights` argument is coming from.
+FTR: the function is called from `lsp--document-highlight` *(the `lsp-request-async` call in it)*.

 # Done: